Domestic Violence Defense Lawyer in Miami

 As a condition of bond, the court will often enter a no-contact order prohibiting you from contacting the alleged victim.
 Violating that order is a separate offense and can result in bond revocation.
 The alleged victim may also seek a civil injunction (restraining order) in family court.
 An attorney can explain how the criminal case and any injunction interact and what options you have.

+In serious cases, domestic violence may lead to charges such as manslaughter.
 For more on what to expect in DV cases, see our domestic violence cases guide.

 Disclaimer: This page provides general information and does not create an attorney–client relationship.
 The information presented is not legal advice and should not be relied upon without consulting with a qualified attorney about your specific situation.